nfarnan/cs1666_organization/adv_topics/AI.md

 ### Sherpa

 - What is Q learning (15 minutes):
-  - what is reinforcement learning
+  - what is reinforcement learning (3 min)
     - the specifics of that goals
       - explotation versus explortation
       - what are rewards
-  - what are actions and states within this framework
+  - what are actions and states within this framework (2 min)
     - Since state machines are foundational
       - what are the possible actions (jumping, left right, Jump L, jump R)
       - what are the possible states
         - these can be catagorized by cause and effect
-  - what is a model free learning algorithm
+  - what is a model free learning algorithm (3min)
     - model free
       - uses experiance without any foreknowlage
         - without knowlage and expectations we instead store rewards
         - without an internal model of every cause and effects which means it doesn't simulate future actions
-  - what is the Q learning algorithm
+  - what is the Q learning algorithm (3min)
     - the current state and finding the most optimal transition
       - but the main caveat it does not guarante the choice of main optimal action
       - this chance of explore is reduced
     - modifying with the rewards
       - we modify a table or some way to store which action was better given a reward

-- what is our approach to developing the AI (13 minutes):
+- what is our approach to developing the AI (15 minutes):
   - diagram of our approach to the algorithm in theory
     - the flow of information between game world and into the algorithm
   - traits